Hugo Award for Best Dramatic Presentation: Retro Hugos

-Beginning with the 1996 Worldcon, the World Science Fiction Society created the concept of "Retro Hugos", in which the Hugo award could be retroactively awarded for 50, 75, or 100 years prior.
-Retro Hugos may only be awarded for years in which a Worldcon was hosted, but no awards were originally given.
-(Note: Although no "Best Dramatic Presentation" Hugo was awarded at the 1957 convention, Hugos were awarded in other categories, hence there was no "Retro Hugo" for 1957 awarded in 2007.)
-The 1939, 1941, and 1943—1945 awards were given 75 years later; the other three awards were given 50 years later.
+Between the 1996 Worldcon and 2025 Worldcon, the World Science Fiction Society had the concept of "Retro-Hugos", in which the Hugo award could be retroactively awarded for 50, 75, or 100 years prior.
+Retro-Hugos could only be awarded for years after 1939 (the year of the first Worldcon) in which no Hugos were originally awarded.
 In 1946 and 1951, an award was given for Best Dramatic Presentation, as the category had not yet been split, while in 1939, 1943, 1945, and 1954 an award was given for Best Dramatic Presentation, Short Form.
 The Long Form category did not receive enough nominations for an award to be given in those years.
 The 1941 and 1944 Retro Hugos awarded both Long and Short Forms.